 Based on the data in Table 7, the average level of students' knowledge is in a "good" category.
 Batch 2021 and 2020 students are 1st year and 2nd year students who have a "enough" category of knowledge about the MBKM Program.
 They realized that one of the main requirements to join MBKM was to be in the middle of the third year or have completed semester 5, so they did not seek more information about the MBKM program.
 In contrast to the 2019 and 2018 Batch students who are 3rd and 4th year students, they have the opportunity to join the program.
-Even so, there are still very few students who ultimately take part in the MBKM program, there are still misunderstandings between the regular programs that are usually held and the MBKM program, especially in the Teaching Assistance and Internship programs.
-In addition, even though students have sufficiently understood the Entrepreneurship Practice Program, no students have participated in the program, indicating that student interest is still lacking.
+Even so, there are still very few students who ultimately take part in the MBKM program, there are still misunderstandings between the regular programs that are usually held and the MBKM program, especially in the Teaching Assistance and Internship Practice Program, no students have participated in the program, indicating that student interest is still lacking.